 Making Security Awareness Training Interesting for Employees

 Cybersecurity is typically seen as a dull subject.
 However, Security Awareness Training has come a long way since its inception.
-Modern programs of security awareness are designed to stick, and this means that they can be interesting, even fun!
+Modern security awareness programs are designed to stick, and this means that they can be interesting, even fun!
 Some ways to make your security awareness program for employees fun and interesting are:

 Play: Learning through play is something humans do well.
 When you have fun doing something you tend to remember it.
 Tailor your cybersecurity lessons so that they use games to help make the training stick in the minds of your employees.